JacisNonsense/imjac.in-ta/DEPLOYING.md

 - dbpass: The database password
 - secretkeybase: The secret key base for Rails, used as the base for many crypto functions
 - gcscreds: The credentials for Google Cloud Storage, from the Google Cloud Console
+- master: The master key for the rails installation, used to access credentials.yml.enc

 For non-credentials (e.g. the `secretkeybase`), you can get the value directly from rake, which will generate a random one: `rake secret | xclip -selection clipboard`